-Waterton Lakes National Park
+Waterton Lakes National Park Wildlife Viewing

-Wildlife viewing in the park requires patience and a little know-how, but the rewards are ample, as good as anywhere in the Canadian Rockies.
-Elk inhabit the park year-round.
+Wildlife viewing in Waterton Lakes National Park requires patience and a little know-how, but the rewards are ample, as good as anywhere in the Canadian Rockies.
+Elk inhabit Waterton Lakes National Park year-round.
 A large herd gathers by Entrance Road in late fall, wintering on the lowlands.
 By early fall, many mule deer are wandering around town.
-Bighorn sheep are often seen on the north side of Blakiston Valley or on the slopes above the Waterton Visitor Centre; occasionally they end up in town.
+Bighorn sheep are often seen on the north side of Blakiston Valley or on the slopes above the Waterton Lakes Visitor Centre; occasionally they end up in town.
 White-tailed deer are best viewed along Red Rock Canyon Parkway.
-The park has a small population of moose, occasionally seen in low-lying wetlands.
+Waterton Lakes National Park has a small population of moose, occasionally seen in low-lying wetlands.
 Mountain goats rarely leave the high peaks of the backcountry, but from Goat, Crypt, or Bertha Lake you might catch a glimpse of one high above you.

-About 50 black bears live in the park.
+About 50 black bears live in Waterton Lakes National Park.
 They spend most of the summer in the heavily forested montane regions.
 During August and September, scan the slopes of Blakiston Valley, where the bears can often be seen feasting on saskatoon berries before going into winter hibernation.
-Much larger than black bears are grizzlies, which roam the entire backcountry but are rarely encountered.
-Larger even still are bison.
-Although these prairie dwellers never lived in the mountains, they would have grazed around the eastern outskirts of what is now the park.
-A small herd is contained in the Bison Paddock, just before the park gate.
+Much larger than black bears are grizzlies, which roam the entire backcountry of Waterton Lakes National Park and are often seen from roadways in spring and fall.
+Also see How Many Bears are in Waterton Lakes National Park?

 Golden-mantled ground squirrels live on the Bear’s Hump and around Cameron Falls.
 Columbian ground squirrels are just about everywhere.
 Chipmunks scamper about on Bertha Lake Trail.
 The best time for viewing beavers is at dawn and dusk along the Belly River.
 Muskrats can be seen on the edges of Maskinonge Lake eating bulrushes.
 Mink also live at the lake but are seen only by those with patience.